digital-asset/daml-finance/docs/source/overview/architecture.rst

 -  *Holding interface hierarchy*: can be implemented to support specific requirements around fungibility (e.g. fixed divisibility), transferability (e.g. transfer restrictions), or just to hold additional information required on a holding contract
+-  *Account interface*: can be implemented to support different account types (e.g. gold bars located at shelfs in vaults) and controllers of incoming and outgoing transfers (e.g. custodian-only or owner-only controlled)
 -  *Instrument interface*: can be implemented to support specific financial instruments and data models (e.g. a CDM-based instrument)
--  *Account interface*: can be implemented to support different account types (e.g. gold bars located at shelfs in vaults)
--  *Settlement interfaces*: can be implemented to support new settlement modes (e.g. involving off-ledger legs, or HTLC-type mechanisms)
+-  *Settlement interfaces*: can be implemented to support new settlement modes (e.g. involving off-ledger legs, or hased timelock contract (HTLC) mechanisms)
 -  *Lifecycle interfaces*: can be implemented to support new lifecycle events, or observation types